tchaikovsky1984/ComputeReallySoftly/README.md

 4. Spider Monkey Optimisation*
 5. Artificial Bee Colony Algorithm*

-The repository also contains various sample problems and instructions on how to write your own problems.
+The repository also contains various sample problems and instructions on how to write your own problems.*

-> Algorithms with * have yet to be done
+> Additions with * have yet to be done

 ## Contributions